PALM BEACH, Fla. – President Donald Trump first saw the photos Tuesday morning.

 On Thursday night, more than a dozen of Trump's highest-ranking aides crammed around a small table in a newly constructed secure room at Mar-a-Lago for a briefing on the strikes.

 To the president's left was Tillerson, to his right Commerce Secretary Wilbur Ross.
 Rival factions competing for his Trump's ear — outsider conservatives led by Steve Bannon, moderates led by his powerful son-in-law Jared Kushner — also squeezed inside.
 Over a secure video feed, Defense Secretary James Mattis, Pence and others told Trump that 58 of the 59 rockets launched had hit their targets.

 A photo of the moment tweeted out by Spicer evoked the shot of Obama and his inner circle in the Situation Room watching the raid that killed Osama Bin Laden.

 Soon after they left the room, Trump delivered a statement to the nation that was arranged so hastily that TV news crews were not able to broadcast it live.

 "It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons," said Trump.
 He concluded by saying, "We hope that as long as America stands for justice, then peace and harmony will, in the end, prevail."

 Trump finished after just three minutes.
 As he left, the clink of wine glasses and plates could be heard as the wait staff cleaned up dinner.

 Lemire reported from New York.
-Associated Press writers Darlene Superville, Lolita C. Baldor and Catherine Lucey in Washington contributed to this report.
+Additional reporting by Darlene Superville, Lolita C. Baldor and Catherine Lucey in Washington.